pietrobernard/jetson-nano-stuff/README.md

 #### 8.4) Installing the Dask-cuDF dashboard

-We need to install two packages: `Bokeh 2.2.3` and `jinja2 3.0.0` via conda:
+We need to install two packages: `Bokeh 2.2.3` and `jinja2 3.0.0` (it must be exactly 3.0.0 otherwise it will fail) via conda:
 ```bash
 conda install bokeh=2.2.3
 conda install jinja2=3.0.0